Daily High to Daily Low: Is It Safe to Buy Blend Labs Inc. (BLND)?

-Blend Labs Inc. (NYSE:BLND) went down by -3.81% from its latest closing price compared to the recent 1-year high of $21.04.
-The company’s stock price has collected 3.51% of gains in the last five trading sessions.
+Blend Labs Inc. (NYSE:BLND) changed by 0.00% from its latest closing price compared to the recent 1-year high of $21.04.
+The company’s stock price has collected 0.71% of gains in the last five trading sessions.
 Press Release reported on 01/04/22 that Blend to Participate in the Needham Growth Conference

 Is It Worth Investing in Blend Labs Inc. (NYSE :BLND) Right Now?